 -

-Finding the gaps: A string of low scores might point to a missing help article in your knowledge base or a step in your process that’s just plain confusing.
+Finding the gaps: A string of low scores might point to a missing help article in your knowledge base or a step in your process that could be refined.

 -